MamouneElBoukfaoui/MamouneElBoukfaoui/README.md

 ### Hi there 👋, I'm Mamoune El Boukfaoui
 I am an integrated master student in Mathematics and Economics at Durham University majoring in Mathematics 🎓 .
 More specifically, my academic studies are focused on the areas of: probabilistic machine learning, advanced deep learning and probability.
-I have also some knolwedge in economics with a specialisation in applied econometrics.
+I have also an understanding of economics with a specialisation in applied econometrics.

 ### Skills and Experience